samispro/EntropyComputer/README.md

 # EntropyComputer
-A Noble paradigm of computation
+A Noble paradigm of computation (current used to demonstrate in CyberSecurity)

 ## License
 This project is All Rights Reserved and intended for **educational purposes only**.